tkesgar/strformat/packages/strformat/README.md

 ## Performance

-`strformat` is faster than most other templating engines without precompilation (generating plain JavaScript function from the template).
+`strformat` is faster than most other templating engines without precompilation (generating optimized JavaScript function from the template).

 Consider using precompiled templates if the template is known in advance, or you want to render the same template a large number of times.